* The Sunday Times bestseller *

 Drawing on declassified documents, private family archives and interviews with retired MI5 officers as well as the families of MI5 agents, M reveals not just the shadowy world of espionage but a brilliant, enigmatic man at its centre.

-Henry Hemming is the author of five previous works of Non Fiction, including most recently Churchill's Iceman, published in the US as The Ingenious Mr. Pyke, where it became a New York Times bestseller.
-Earlier works include Misadventure in the Middle East and In Search of the English Eccentric.
+Henry Hemming is the author of five works of non-fiction, including the Sunday Times bestseller M, the Dolman Travel Award-shortlisted Misadventure in the Middle East and Churchill’s Iceman, a New York Times bestseller.
 He has written for the Economist, The Sunday Times, FT Magazine and the Washington Post, among many others.
 He lives in London with his two children.